Around here, children come first

-When you’re at any Children’s Hospitals and Clinics of Minnesota location, we want you to be as comfortable as possible.
+When you’re at any Children’s Minnesota location, we want you to be as comfortable as possible.
 As a result, we’ve developed a wide range of services to make visits easier for families and patients.
 Learn about:

 - Interpreter services for all languages to assist patients and families.

 - Lodging options for families staying overnight, including information on Ronald McDonald facilities within our hospitals

 For the protection of all patients, do not visit the hospital if you are ill.
 Everyone will be screened for illness (including fever and cough) at the Welcome Desk before they can visit a patient.
 Parents or their designated substitute may visit at any time.
 All other friends and relatives can visit between 9:00 a.m. and 9:00 p.m.
 See our complete list of hospital visiting guidelines.